 One of the newest competitors in the audio market to make this list is Bluedio, a Chinese company that became a registered brand in the USA back in 2009.

 The design is highly flexible with ear cups that can be rotated 180 degrees thus making them convenient for carrying or storing when not in use.
+Since they are Bluetooth, they lack any wires necessary and are highly portable.

 For years SkullCandy has been producing consumer-focused headphones that are both cosmetically appealing and well-performing for casual consumer listening.
 Their Crusher model is our top pick for wireless bass headphones and is priced low enough for most consumers' budgets.